ibn-xu/CFA3_LOS/CFAIII_LOS.md

 d. discuss risks faced by investors in **emerging market equity** securities;*

+- less fully integrated
+- higher risk

-e. explain how economic and competitive factors can affect expectations for real estate investment markets and sector returns;
+e. explain how **economic and competitive factors can affect expectations for real estate** investment markets and sector returns;

+- cap rate两个公式

-f. discuss major approaches to forecasting exchange rates;
+f. discuss major approaches to forecasting **exchange rates**;

+- On goods and services
+- On capital flows

-g. discuss methods of forecasting volatility;
+g. discuss methods of **forecasting volatility**;

+- VCV matrix
+- multi-factor model
+- Shrinkage estimation
+- smoothed return
+- ARCH

-h. recommend and justify changes in the component weights of a global investment portfolio based on trends and expected changes in macroeconomic factors.
+h. recommend and justify **changes in the component weights of a global investment portfolio** based on trends and expected changes in macroeconomic factors.

+---

+## L3 Equity

+### Reading22 Introduction

+a.  describe the **roles** of equities in the overall portfolio;

+b. describe how an equity manager’s investment universe can be **segmented**;

+c. describe the types of **income and costs** associated with owning and managing an equity portfolio and their potential effects on portfolio performance;

+d. describe the potential benefits of **shareholder engagement** and the role an equity manager might play in shareholder engagement;

+e. describe rationales for equity investment across the **passive–active spectrum**.

+### Reading23 Passive Equity Investing

+a. discuss considerations in choosing a **benchmark** for a passively managed equity portfolio;

+- market cap
+- price-weighted
+- equality weighted
+- fundamental weighting

+effective number of stocks

+defensive or volatility reducing strategies

+b. compare **passive factor-based** strategies to **market-capitalization-weighted** indexing;

+c. compare different approaches to passive equity investing;

+d. compare the full replication, stratified sampling, and optimization approaches for the construction of passively managed equity portfolios;

+e. discuss potential causes of tracking error and methods to control tracking error for passively managed equity portfolios;

+f. explain sources of return and risk to a passively managed equity portfolio.

 ---